 It starts with the most basic concepts, so that you can follow this tutorial even if you know nothing at all about regular expressions yet.
 The tutorial doesn't stop there.
 It also explains how a regular expression engine works on the inside, and alert you at the consequences.
+8 Regular Expressions You Should Know.
 Regular expressions are a language of their own.

 When you learn a new programming language, they're this little sub-language that makes no sense at first glance.
 Many times you have to read another tutorial, article, or book just to understand the "simple" pattern described.

 Visual basic.
 VBA For Loop – For Next and For Each In Next.
 VBA.
 30 free programming eBooks - citizen428.blog() Since this post got quite popular I decided to incorporate some of the excellent suggestions posted in the comments, so this list now has more than 50 books in it.